amgorelik/amgorelik.github.io/_posts/2018-12-11-treating-people-well.md

 one last meeting, where I would spend an hour trying to convince them _not_ to join my company.
 I would talk in depth of all problems, of all risks and uncertainties, of everything I personally don't like about my company.
-If they are still excited to join my after being through that—well, first, my conscience is clear that I never misled them; and second, we have established the relationship of trust from the get-go.
+If they are still excited to join us after being through that—well, first, my conscience is clear that I never misled them; and second, we have established the relationship of trust from the get-go.

-* * *
+*

 Sometimes, treating people well comes with a price tag.
 If you have to lay off a loyal employee, she might deserve a generous severance